SvenLieber/website/content/en/post/my-phd-explained/index.md

   - explained
 ---

+{{% callout note %}} A side note: This post describes my PhD work from the perspective of June 2020.
+The actual finished PhD in 2022 was slightly different in comparison. {{% /callout %}}

 It is particularly challenging to explain PhD research to family and friends, especially in an abstract field such as Computer Science.
 In the following blog post I will try to explain my PhD,